 Work in groups of three to five students.
-Each group should select one of the regulations or executive orders listed below and determine what rights it was designed to protect and how the political process was used to influence the actions of the government.
+Each group should select one of the regulations or executive orders below and determine what rights it was designed to protect and how the political process was used to influence the actions of the government.
 Each group should answer the questions following the list and prepare a short presentation for the class.

-- Emancipation Proclamation (1863)

-Freedom of slaves in territory of the Confederate States of America that did not return to Union control by January 1, 1863

-- Executive Order 8802 (1941)

-Nondiscrimination in employment

-- Executive Order 9981 (1948)

-Integration of the military

-- Executive Order 10730 (1957)

-In tegration of schools in Little Rock, Arkansas

-- Executive Order 11246 (1965)

-Enforcement of affirmative action

-- Philadelphia Plan (1969)

-Affirmative action in federal employment

-- Code of Federal Regulations,

-Title 34 (C.F.R.
-34) (2000)

-Implementation of parts of the Civil Rights

-Act of 1964 regarding nondiscrimination

-in education, as follows:
+- Emancipation Proclamation (1863).
+Freedom of slaves in territory of the Confederate States of America that did not return to Union control by January 1, 1863 - Executive Order 8802 (1941).
+Nondiscrimination in employment - Executive Order 9981 (1948).
+Integration of the military - Executive Order 10730 (1957).
+Integration of schools in Little Rock, Arkansas - Executive Order 11246 (1965).
+Enforcement of affirmative action - Philadelphia Plan (1969).
+Affirmative action in federal employment - Code of Federal Regulations, Title 34 (C.F.R.
+34) (2000).
+Implementation of parts of the Civil Rights Act of 1964 regarding nondiscrimination in education, as follows:

-- Part 100

-Prohibits discrimination on the basis of race, color, or national origin

-- Part 104

-Prohibits discrimination on the basis of disability

-- Part 106

-Prohibits discrimination

-on the basis of sex

-- Part 110

-Prohibits discrimination on the basis of age

-- Code of Federal Regulations, Title 28, Part 35 (1991)

-Prohibits discrimination on the basis of disability

-What are some of the differences between the roles of prime minister and president?
+What role did executive orders play in desegregating public schools?

+What role should government play, if any, in ensuring that disabled people have access to public facilities?

-- What were the historical circumstances that led to the executive action? - 2 What are the major provisions of the executive order or federal regulation? - 3 What rights does the order or regulation promote or protect? - 4 How does the order or regulation reflect a major shift in American public policy? - How has the order or regulation changed the course of private and public action? - 6 How was the democratic political process used to influence the executive branch to issue this order or regulation? - Was this order or regulation a result of congressional action?
-If so, what was the cause of the action? - Was this order or regulation the result of the influence of civil society interest groups?
-If so, what were they and how did they help get the order or regulation enacted? - What other factors contributed to the enactment of this order or regulation?
+- Part 100.
+Prohibits discrimination on the basis of race, color, or national origin - Part 104.
+Prohibits discrimination on the basis of disability - Part 106.
+Prohibits discrimination on the basis of sex - Part 110.
+Prohibits discrimination on the basis of age - Code of Federal Regulations, Title 28, Part 35 (1991).
+Prohibits discrimination on the basis of disability - 1.
+What were the historical circumstances that led to the executive action? - 2.
+What are the major provisions of the executive order or federal regulation? - 3.
+What rights does the order or regulation promote or protect? - 4.
+How does the order or regulation reflect a major shift in American public policy? - 5.
+How has the order or regulation changed the course of private and public action? - 6.
+How was the democratic political process used to influence the executive branch to issue this order or regulation? - 7.
+Was this order or regulation a result of congressional action?
+If so, what was the cause of the action? - 8.
+Was this order or regulation the result of the influence of civil society interest groups?
+If so, what were they and how did they help get the order or regulation enacted? - 9.
+What other factors contributed to the enactment of this order or regulation?